How to choose keywords during attribution

 6

-How to Create a Keyword List
+How to compile a keyword list

 Let’s consider an example: